noisebridge/PythonClass/guest-talks/20160411-postgresql/README.md

 (5 rows)
 ```

-We can use a SQL 'view' to make this more readable:
+We can use a SQL 'view' to make our data easier to query:

 ```
 create view routes_view as